joemoose/psiops/docs/index.md

 ### Swarms

-When you’re battling many relatively weak identical enemies, such as zombies, thugs, or guard drones, the GM will group the individual opponents into a single unit or *swarm*.
+When you’re battling many relatively weak, identical enemies, such as zombies, thugs, or guard drones, the GM will group the individual opponents into a single unit or *swarm*.

+HP for the swarm equals the number of opponents in the swarm.
+The size of the swarm determines its ARMOR, DAMAGE, and the number of attacks, as described in the following table.
+The swarm’s extra attacks can’t be used on the same target.

 | #/HP | ARMOR | DAMAGE | Attacks |
 | :- | :-: | :-: | :-: |